VioletChen816-cutie/GoTogether-1.0/schema.md

 returns void as $$
 declare
   _ride_id uuid;
+  _current_status request_status;
   _updated_ride_id uuid;
 begin
-  -- Handle non-acceptance statuses first.
-They don't affect seats. if new_status <> 'accepted' then
-    update public.requests
-    set status = new_status
+  -- Get the current state of the request select ride_id, status into _ride_id, _current_status from public.requests
   where id = request_id_arg;

+  -- If no request found, exit.
+  if not found then
     return;
   end if;

-  -- Logic for accepting a request
-  -- Find the ride_id for the pending request select ride_id into _ride_id
-  from public.requests
-  where id = request_id_arg and status = 'pending';

-  -- If a pending request was found if found then
+  -- Scenario 1: A pending request is being accepted if _current_status = 'pending' and new_status = 'accepted' then
     -- Atomically decrement seats IF available, and return the id of the ride that was updated. update public.rides
     set seats_available = seats_available - 1